ShunSakurai/check_forbidden/Test/Test.md

 ## UI
 - SC keys
 - Show and hide label
-- Move focus with tags
+- Move focus with tab key

 ## Install
 - Version No.